Wauseon Community Church logo

 1. Prioritize sleep and nutrition

 Get seven to nine hours of sleep every night and nutrition (add fruits, vegetables, whole grains and other whole foods, and cut out processed foods).
 Both of these lifestyle choices have a profound impact on our physical health and our emotional well-being.
 You might also want to cut or reduce caffeine.
 The effects of caffeine mimic the physical symptoms of anxiety.
+When the body is well cared-for, we tend to experience more overall stability with moods and energy.

 2. Reduce the noise in your life and rest